Introduction

 Many men from Sutton fought in the two World Wars of the twentieth century.
 The Commemorative Park on Maple St is dedicated to these brave men.

-This commemorative plaque honours George M. Westover, whom we have been unable to trace, but does not mention Leland Stanford Westover, 18 years old, whose name is written on the Vimy Memorial and whose gravestone stands in Grace Church cemetery (R6.6).
+This commemorative plaque honours George M. Westover, killed in action in 1916 and burried in Belgium, but does not mention Leland Stanford Westover, 18 years old, whose name is written on the Vimy Memorial and whose gravestone stands in Grace Church cemetery (R6.6).
 As for Valentine Patman who died in 1920, most likely from wounds he received during the war, we know about him from his employer, the CIBC.

 The First World War